ig3/srf/README.md

 ### 6.0.12 - 20240814
  * Change calculation of mature cards for daily stats
- * Fix getCountCardsStage4 to count cards with interval > maxInterval
+ * Fix getCountCardsStage4 to count cards with interval > stage3MaxInterval
  * Fix getCountCardsStage0 to count cards with interval < 0
  * Reduce goodMinInterval to 2 minutes
  * Remove dependency getopts in favour of node utils.parseArgs